cn0047/stash/ed/theory.md

 Resilience - is the ability of a system to adapt or keep working when challenges occur.

-Pure function - 1) always return the same result for same arguments, and 2) no mutation or output to I/O etc.

-Function is DETERMINISTIC if it always produces the same result for the same input parameters.

 Internationalization (i18n) - process of changing your software so that it isn't hardwired to one language.

 Localization (l10n) - the process of adding the appropriate resources to your software so that a particular language/locale is supported.